Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/patient-bluetooth-connect-app/README.md

 ### How to Get Dashboard URL from Kubernetes

 After successfully syncing data, you should access the [Clinician Dashboard](../remote-patient-monitor-frontend/README.md).
-Here you will be able to see the new vitals show up in real time as processed.
+Here you will see the new vitals appear in real time as processed.

 The following command will produce an IP address for you to navigate to in a web browser.
 ```
 kubectl get services clinician-dashboard-service --output jsonpath='{.status.loadBalancer.ingress[0].ip}{"\n"}'
 ```

-It will look something like this: `10.255.182.235`.
+The IP address will look something like this: `10.255.182.235`.
 If you are having trouble navigating in a web browser, format the URL like this: `http://10.255.182.235/` (with a prefix of `http://`).

-If you encounter any issues where patient or vital data is not showing up on the dashboard, see [Common Issues](./README.md#common-issues-and-troubleshooting) section below to troubleshoot.
+If you encounter any issues where the patient or vital data is not showing up on the dashboard, see [Common Issues](./README.md#common-issues-and-troubleshooting) section below to troubleshoot.

 # Developer Notes